-All individuals entering the building, who are not current students or staff, must check in with the front desk receptionist on the lower level or the 9th floor.
-All visitors must also obtain a visitor's pass from the reception desk.
+All individuals entering the building, who are not current students or staff, must check in with the front desk receptionist on the lower level.
+All visitors must also obtain a visitor's pass from the receptionist's desk.

 Employee and student identification cards may be used to verify the identity of persons suspected to be in the building without permission.